the-collab-lab/deprecated-career-lab-template/session-docs/mentor-linkedin-review.md

 ## Collabies:

-Please ping your assigned mentor with your profile that is ready for review no later than Friday, June 3rd!
+Please ping your assigned mentor with your profile that is ready for review no later than Wednesday, August 31st!

 ## Mentors:

-Please have review and [rubric](https://the-collab-lab.slack.com/archives/C01L13XNS73/p1614915073114000?thread_ts=1614915062.113600&cid=C01L13XNS73) submitted to Collabies by Sunday, June 5th.
+Please have review and [rubric](https://the-collab-lab.slack.com/archives/C01L13XNS73/p1614915073114000?thread_ts=1614915062.113600&cid=C01L13XNS73) submitted to Collabies by Friday, September 2nd.

 ---